 For the full picture on how Contour Light works, the research behind it, and what to expect across a complete program, visit Beyond Rest Contour Light.

-Beyond Rest's documented average is 6.3 cm per single Contour Light session.
-The individual range on a first session is 1.5 cm to 15+ cm.
+The documented average on the first Contour Light session is 6.3cm.
+Individual session-one range is 1.5cm to 15cm or more.
 Results vary based on individual physiology, hydration, and session preparation.
-Every client is measured before and after each session so there is no ambiguity about what changed.
+Every client is measured before and after each session, so there's no ambiguity about what changed.

-You will see a measured result in your first session.
+You'll see a measured result in your first session.
 The question is how significant and how sustained that result will be over time.
 A typical treatment course is 8 to 16 sessions for meaningful, lasting body composition improvement.
 Single sessions are available if you want to test before committing to a course.
+Observed Beyond Rest course outcomes range from 20cm to 150cm total circumferential reduction across 8-16 sessions.

-Contour Light is FDA-cleared for body contouring: the only red light device with this clearance.
-It is non-invasive, does not destroy fat cells, and carries no downtime.
-It is not appropriate in some circumstances such as pregnancy, photosensitive medications, or active infection.
+Contour Light is FDA-cleared for body contouring.
+It's non-invasive, does not destroy fat cells, and carries no downtime.
+Not appropriate in some circumstances such as pregnancy, photosensitive medications, or active infection.
 The Beyond Rest intake process screens for these.
 If you have a specific medical condition, speak to your GP before booking.

 Contour Light is at five Beyond Rest centres: Hawthorn East, Moonee Ponds, and Prahran in Melbourne, and East Perth and Wembley in Perth.
-It is not available at the Collingwood centre, which offers contrast therapy instead.
+Not available at the Collingwood centre, which offers contrast therapy instead.
 Book at beyondrest.com.au or via the links in this post.

 Hydration is the most important preparation factor.
-The lymphatic system needs adequate water to process the fat released during a session.
+The lymphatic system needs adequate water to route triglycerides to the liver during and after a session.
 Beyond Rest recommends arriving well hydrated and continuing to drink water for several hours after.
 Light movement post-session (even a short walk) also supports lymphatic circulation.

 Results are sustained with lifestyle support.
 Red light therapy does not permanently remove fat cells (unlike liposuction or cryolipolysis).
 If lifestyle factors that contributed to fat accumulation continue unchanged, fat may eventually be re-stored.
 Clients who pair Contour Light sessions with improved nutrition, adequate sleep, and regular movement see the most durable long-term outcomes.